Palleas/ReactiveCSVParser/README.md

 ### Receiving results one-by-one

-The whole point of this library is to handle each line independently, so you can spread any processing out instead of working with potentially huge CSV files.
+The whole point of this library is to handle each line independently, so you can spread any processing out instead of working with potentially huge arrays.

 ```swift
 signal.subscribeNext({ (line) -> Void in